tenant dies in your rental property

 If A Tenant Dies, What Happens To The Deposit?

-In the event that the deposit doesn’t cover all the repairs required to return the rental property to an acceptable level of habitability, you must work with the executor to cover those costs.
+If the deposit doesn’t cover all the repairs required to return the rental property to an acceptable level of habitability, you must work with the executor to cover those costs.

 What Happens To A Deceased Tenant’s Belongings?

-In the event that the estate does not remove the deceased tenant’s belongings, they can give you written permission to clear the property yourself so you can prepare it for release more quickly.
+If the estate does not remove the deceased tenant’s belongings, they can give you written permission to clear the property yourself so you can prepare it for release more quickly.

-If the estate simply abandons the person’s belongings and does nothing to deal with them within the time stipulated, you can deal with those items within the abandoned property laws listed for your state.
+If the estate abandons the person’s belongings and does nothing to deal with them within the time stipulated, you can deal with those items within the abandoned property laws listed for your state.

 Lease Provisions And Tenant Death: What’s The Deal?

-Over the years, some landlords have adapted their lease agreements to include a clause that requires late tenants’ estates to pay rent for the entire agreement period no matter what.
+Over the years, some landlords have adapted their lease agreements to include a clause that requires late tenants’ estates to pay rent for the entire agreement period, no matter what.
 While this might seem like a great way to protect your profits, it’s not always the right choice.

 Beyond The Agreement: Focus On Communication